DataDog/integrations-core/azure_active_directory/README.md

 1. Set up the log forwarding pipeline from Azure to Datadog using Event Hubs by following the [log collection documentation][2].

-2. In Azure portal, Select Azure Active Directory > Monitoring > Audit logs.
+2. In Azure portal, select _Azure Active Directory > Monitoring > Audit logs_.

 3. Select Export Settings.